byte-genie/examples-genie/README.md

 * Ranking structured data extracted from documents by relevance to input keyphrases;
 * Creating custom datasets out of ranked data;
 * Standardising data.
+# document_processing
+This folder contains examples related to PDF document processing, including:
+* short-form document, such as invoices, utility bills, processing;
+* Long-form document, such as company annual and sustainability reports, processing.
 ## data_management
 This folder contains examples related to data management, including:
 * Uploading local files;